iTwin/itwinjs-core/docs/core/changehistory/NextVersion.md

 ---
 # NextVersion

+## Markers may now have HTML Decorations

+Markers are used to position decorations in a view that follow a position in world coordinates.
+Previously they could display World Decorations and Canvas Decorations.
+They may now also include an optional HTML Decoration by assigning the "htmlElement" member.
+See [Marker]($frontend) documentation for details.

 ## Updates to Authorization

 * [OidcBrowserClient]($frontend) now uses local storage instead of session storage to store access tokens.
 The state of the authorization would therefore now be preserved if the browser was closed and reopened.<br/>